njparadis/blacksmithing/concepts/Forge Welding.md

 Once the scarf is in place, bend into place and start welding!

 ### Chain link welds
 These are honestly a total bitch to make.
 Mine came out horrible and uneven.
-But that's besides the point.
+But that's beside the point.

 You start with round stock and bend into a U. Then, you need to add opposing scarves on each end.
 To do this, position the U on the anvil slightly diagonally, such that one end is sticking off the bottom, and the other is fully on the anvil (the "weight bearing" tine).
 Use half-faced blows to form the scarf and repeat for the other tine.
 The resulting scarfs should be angled inwards.
 Bend them 90º into place and begin welding.